Why Most Dictionary Apps Are Stuck in 2010 (And What We Built Instead)

 This is a 2010-era dictionary.
 It hasn't changed because most users don't realize what they're missing.

-What they're missing is distributional data — information about how the word is actually used by real English speakers.
-That's the data that turns recognition into production.
+What they're missing is distributional information — how the word is actually used by real English speakers.
+That's the information that turns recognition into production.

 Three concrete examples:

 "Wreak" has the dictionary definition "to cause something bad to happen."
 That's correct.
 It's also useless if you don't know that "wreak" is almost always followed by "havoc".
-95%+ of real-world uses of "wreak" are paired with "havoc," "destruction," or "vengeance."
+The vast majority of real-world uses of "wreak" pair it with "havoc," "destruction," or "vengeance."
 A learner who picks up "wreak" from a dictionary and uses it in "the kids wreak fun" sounds wrong even though the definition fits.

 "Ocean" is a noun.
 Dictionary gives you definitions.
 But what adjectives do native speakers use to describe oceans?
 "Vast", "deep", "calm", "rough", "boundless", "endless".
 Knowing these isn't optional — it's how you talk about oceans without sounding like a Wikipedia entry.

 "Get" is one of the most common verbs in English.
-Frequency: ~500 occurrences per million words.
-"Esoteric" is rare — about 1 per million.
-A dictionary that doesn't tell you this gives equal weight to both, and the learner ends up overusing rare words in casual conversation.
+"Esoteric" is rare.
+A dictionary that doesn't signal this gives equal weight to both, and the learner ends up overusing rare words in casual conversation.
 The frequency signal is what tells you whether to use this word at all.

 We wanted SpeakShark's dictionary to fix all three.

-When you look up a word in SpeakShark now, the popup runs seven parallel API calls and renders the merged result in ~400 milliseconds.
-Here's what each layer gives you:
+When you look up a word in SpeakShark now, the popup renders a multi-layered card in roughly the time it takes a normal dictionary to load a definition.
+Here's what each layer gives you, top to bottom:

 Standard dictionary entries.
 Definitions per part of speech.
 Example sentences.
 This is the table-stakes layer.